wp-plugins/socialphotos/readme.txt

  If you had only unique galleries then the migration is easy.
 Just install the plugin and paste the generated gallery HTML code into the plugins input field or any place on your website if you want to use the gallery in a more freestyle way e.g. on a separate page.

- If, however, you had product galleries, you can’t migrate them because no product retrieving is possible yet. :( The workaround is to create a gallery for each product and connect hashtags.
+ If, however, you had product galleries, you can`t migrate them because no product retrieving is possible yet. :( The workaround is to create a gallery for each product and connect hashtags.

 == Screenshots ==